cdlhub/documentation/Outputs.md

 blah blah blah

 ##### Parameters

-* Results type.
-Use -A for Aggregate or -O for Occurrence
+* -K the subdirectory containing the input summarycalc binary files.
+The following tuple of parameters must be specified for at least one analysis type;
 * Analysis type.
-Use -F for Full Uncertainty, -W for Wheatsheaf, -M for Mean, -A for Average of Wheatsheaf
+Use -F for Full Uncertainty Aggregate, -f for Full Uncertainty Occurrence, -W for Wheatsheaf Aggregate,  -w for Wheatsheaf Occurrence, -S for Sample Mean Aggregate, -s for Sample Mean Occurrence, -M for Mean of Wheatsheaf Aggregate, -m for Mean of Wheatsheaf Occurrence
+* Output filename (csv)
 * Return period (optional).
 Use -r if you are providing a file with a specific list of return periods.
-If this is not present then all calculated return periods will be returned.
+If this is not present then all calculated return periods will be returned, for losses greater than zero.

 ##### Usage
 ```
-$ [stdin component] | leccalc [parameters] > lec.csv
-$ leccalc [parameters] < [stdin].bin > lec.csv
+$ leccalc [parameters] > lec.csv

 ```

 ##### Example